Blueberry, Goat Cheese, Basil Scones: A Gluten, Cow’s Milk Free Recipe

 A Few Tips Before We Get Started

-I used a combination of gluten free flours that you will see listed in the recipe.
+A combination of gluten free flours that you will see listed in the recipe worked very well.
 These days, they are easy to obtain.
 Keep in mind that any combination would probably work well, or that you could just use 3 cups of oat flour.
 I would not use garbanzo flour in this recipe as it would be too strong for our tastes.

 When it came to kneading the scone dough, though, I went ahead and used regular white flour.
 We are not allergic to gluten, just trying to greatly reduce our intake and get the benefits offered by gluten free flours.
 If you need to avoid it completely, use oat flour for the kneading.
 Simply grind another 1/4 cup if you are making it yourself--it’s easy, use a coffee grinder!